Friday, April 15, 2016

 Cuban refugees land on Isla, while ocean search goes on for five missing local fishermen

-Makeshift barge 12 people, 18 days from Cuba, L Lock Photo
+Makeshift barge 12 people, 18 days, L Lock Photo

-While the quest to find the Anastacia was underway a makeshift, homemade barge equipped with a rudimentary sail and oars landed on the eastern coast of Isla Mujeres with a dozen Cuban refugees on board.
+While the quest to find Anastacia was underway, a makeshift, homemade barge equipped with a rudimentary sail and oars landed on the eastern coast of Isla Mujeres with a dozen Cuban refugees on board.

 Por Esto photo

-There are a lot of accounts on the internet about people who have been successfully rescued after drifting for long periods of time in strange makeshift vessels, making do with rain water and the occasionally caught fish or seabird.
-There is one story about two people adrift for nearly five months in an ice box scavenged as their fishing boat sank, and another about a sixty-two year old man floating for three months in a disabled sailboat.
-When the search for the Anastacia and crew first started two other boats were found that had been drifting, without power for a couple of weeks.
+There are many accounts on the internet about people who have been successfully rescued after drifting for long periods of time in strange, makeshift vessels, making do with rainwater and the occasionally caught fish or seabird.
+There is one story about two people adrift for nearly five months in an ice box scavenged as their fishing boat sank, and another about a sixty-two-year-old man floating for three months in a disabled sailboat.
+When the search for Anastacia and crew first started, two other boats were found that had been drifting, without power, for a couple of weeks.
 One boat was from Isla Holbox, the other one from the Veracruz area.
 No one had reported them as missing.

 5500 miles in a small boat - listverse.com photo

-Lucio Rendon, Salvador Ordonez and Jesus Eduardo Vivand, along with two other companions motored out to their chosen location and set their lines, then the crew relaxed with a few beers for the evening.
-The next morning they couldn’t locate their expensive equipment and spent a number of hours searching the sea, until without fully grasping their new predicament they ran out of fuel - too far from shore to paddle the boat to safety.
+Lucio Rendon, Salvador Ordonez, and Jesus Eduardo Vivand, along with two other companions, motored out to their chosen location and set their lines, then the crew relaxed with a few beers for the evening.
+The next morning, they couldn’t locate their expensive equipment and spent several hours searching the sea, until, without fully grasping their new predicament, they ran out of fuel - too far from shore to paddle the boat to safety.
 The boat began to drift with the strong ocean currents.

 Fundraiser at El Patio April 15th